-This course examines the management of human resource activities specific to the recruitment, selection and retention efforts in organizations.
+This course examines the management of human resource activities specific to the recruitment, selection, and retention efforts in organizations.
 Special attention will be given to performance management issues and employee training/development/s role in that process.
+Prerequisite: ETH 501; MGT 509; MGT 511; MGT 516 behavioral and situational factors in employer-employee relationships and the role of communications in that process.
 Prerequisite: ETH 501; MGT 509; MGT 511; MGT 516